THE LITURGY OF THE HOURS

 THE DAYTIME PRAYERS

 Terce (the third hour in Roman reckoning, or mid-morning), Sext (the sixth hour: noon), and None (rhymes with "moan"), this is the ninth hour, or mid-afternoon.
 All these hours use the structure of: Introduction, Hymn, Psalmody (3 Psalms or portions of psalms), Reading, Concluding Prayer, Conclusion.
 Like morning prayer the psalms and readings will vary based on a four-week cycle.

-EVENING PRAYER (Vespers) The structure of Evening Prayer is much the same as Morning Prayer with the following exceptions: in the place of the Benedictus, the Magnificat (Luke 1:46-55) is read; instead of an Old Testament Canticle, one from the New Testament is read.
+EVENING PRAYER (Vespers) The structure of Evening Prayer is much the same as Morning Prayer with the following exceptions: the two psalms come before the canticle; in the place of the Benedictus, the Magnificat (Luke 1:46-55) is read; instead of an Old Testament Canticle, one from the New Testament is read.